 Napa winery Olivia Brion stretches out by acquiring Tempranillo from the outstanding “Shake Ridge Ranch” near Sutter Creek in Gold Country, Sierra Foothills.
-Smells great, like red cherry compote, dried pink rose petals and black peppercorns.
-It’s medium bodied, fruity (berries/cherries mostly) and nicely perfumed.
+Smells great, like red cherry compote, dark pomegranate, dried red rose petals and cracked black peppercorns.
+Medium-bodied, loads of fruit yet not overly fruity because of the floral/spicy/earthy flavors going on.
 Its fine tannins make the wine stand tall.
-Really lovely…full flavored, perfect restraint.
+Really lovely…full-flavored yet with a graceful restraint.
 Fantastic food wine.
-Pair as you would a stronger Pinot Noir and elegant, complex Merlot.
-More Information With a history focused on Pinot Noir and Chardonnay from “Heron Lake Vineyard” in Wild Horse Valley, Olivia Brion Winery has expanded in recent years to small […]
+Pair as you would a structured, complex Napa Valley Merlot.
+More Information With a history focused on Pinot Noir and Chardonnay from “Heron Lake Vineyard” in Wild Horse […]

 Here’s a tasty, dry, no-oak Sauvignon Blanc-alternative white wine to check out.
 From the hills east of Lodi where Spanish varietals, like Albariño, have established a strong foothold.
 Smell and taste lemon verbena, grapefruit, fresh sliced peaches and a whisper of chalk dust.
 Medium acidity.
 Orange wedges and citrus blossoms on the finish.
 Have with whitefish ceviche or French Fries & mayo.
 More Information Ragbag Wines is a new label owned and made by Steven Mirassou, owner/maker of Steven Kent Winery in Livermore Valley.
 This Albariño is indicative of the Ragbag mission: tasty, pure and pretty weekday wines, well-priced and meant […]